AgonConsole8/agon-docs/docs/MOS-API.md

 Parameters:

-- `HL(U)`: Pointer to variable name (can include wildcards)
+- `HL(U)`: Pointer to variable name (zero-terminated string, can include wildcards)
-- `DE(U)`: Variable value (number, or pointer to string)
+- `IX(U)`: Variable value (number, or pointer to zero-terminated string)
-- `IX(U)`: Pointer to variable name (0 for first call)
+- `IY(U)`: Pointer to variable name (0 for first call)
-- `A`: Variable type, or -1 (255) to delete the variable
+- `C`: Variable type, or -1 (255) to delete the variable

 If the name used includes a wildcard, then the first matching variable will be set.
-Subsequent calls can be made to set the next variable that matches the pattern, so long as you preserve `IX(U)` between calls.
+Subsequent calls can be made to set the next variable that matches the pattern, so long as you preserve `IY(U)` between calls.

 Variable types supported are: